Simhallsbadet, Helsingborg

 Simhallsbadet is a swimming venue in Helsingborg.
-It hosts a 25 m swimming pool, another smaller pool and a sauna.
+It hosts a 25-metre swimming pool, another smaller pool and a sauna.

 The building was designed by the Swedish architect Mogens Mogensen and completed in 1941.
 Mogensen had presented the plans in 1936; it was built between 1939 and 1941.
 Simhallsbadet was built as part of a project to address sanitation problems in south Helsingborg.
 The building is built in brown Helsingborg brick.
 The entrance part is built in a functionalistic style, while the pool section has a vaulted copper roof and a glass facade facing the street Carl Krooks gata.

 The building was renovated in 2001.